What will I find in my CSA share each week?

 What if I don't like a particular vegetable?

-There will be a swap table at the time of pickup where you can put an item you know you won't eat and grab something else off of it that you might like.
+During the spring CSA season, there will be a swap box at the time of pick-up where you can put an item you know you won't eat and grab something else off of it that you might like more.
+With our Market Style CSA model for the summer and fall seasons, we hope you will get exactly the veggies you are excited about, though we will always challenge you to try something new (and provide recipes for it, of course!).

 What should I use to bring home my produce?
 Will they be bagged for me?

-We ask that you bring a bag or bags with you to take your CSA share home in, however we will always have bags for those times you forget.
+We ask that you bring a bag or bags with you in which to take your CSA share home, however we will have farm boxes available for those times you forget.

 What if I am on vacation for a week(s)?

-I signed up for just one section of the CSA and loved it--can I sign up for more?
+I signed up for just one season of the CSA and loved it--can I sign up for more?

 Absolutely!
 You can sign up (as long as there is still space) for a CSA any time before it begins.

-The CSA has already started, but I saw the flowers blooming and the eggs in the stand and would love to add them to my weekly bounty--can I do that?
+The CSA has already started, but I saw the flowers blooming and the sausage in the stand and would love to add them to my weekly bounty--can I do that?

-Just give us a call, send an email, or let us know when you pickup that you would like to sign up for the add on CSA share.
+Just give us a call, send an email, or let us know when you pickup that you would like to sign up for an add-on to your share.
 We can prorate the cost to fit the remaining time in the CSA season.
+Add-ons include weekly distributions of: PYO flowers, goat cheese, eggs, and pork sausage.

 When will I know what is in my share?

-We do our best to notify members by email 2 days before the pickup.
-The email will include the contents of the weeks share, some happenings on the farm, and a recipe or two for you to try.
+We send out the weekly CSA email on Mondays.
+The email will include the contents of the weeks share (or what you can expect to choose from), farm happenings, photos, and a recipe or two for you to try.
 Occasionally we have to make a last minute change to the selections and will have it written on the CSA board at pick-up.

 What if I don't know how to use a particular vegetable?

-Our hope is to provide you with nutritious, tasty, fresh food, some of which you might use regularly, however know there may be some unfamiliar items.
-We hope the recipe(s) in the newsletter will provide some ideas of how to use what is in your share.
-You can also ask the farmer at pickup.
+Our hope is to provide you with nutritious, tasty, fresh food, some of which you might already use regularly, however know there may be some unfamiliar items.
+We hope the recipe(s) and information provided in the newsletter will provide some ideas of how to use what is in your share.
+You can also ask the farmer at pickup!

 How does PYO work? (walking, what to wear, time committment?)